This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links.

-Without a doubt, it’s not a secret that Greek olive oil is recognized as the best olive oil worldwide 2020.
-Or at least Greek regions producing olive oil are considered harvesting one of the best olives worldwide.
+Without a doubt, it’s not a secret that Greek olive oil is recognized as the best olive oil worldwide in 2022.
+Or at least Greek regions producing olive oil are considered to harvest one of the best olives worldwide.

 Important to point out, that around 80% of Greek Olive Oil production is an Extra Virgin.
 It is considerably higher than Italy which is approximately 67 % and Spain which is around 34 %.